 Blueberry Peach Slab Pie

-This flaky slab pie, packed with fresh blueberries and yellow peaches, is baked in a quarter-size baking sheet, making it easy to transport and slice, and perfect for pie crust lovers.
-Serve warm with vanilla ice cream all summer long!
+This flaky slab pie, packed with yellow peaches and fresh blueberries, is baked in a quarter sheet pan, making it easy to slice and perfect for pie crust lovers.
+Serve warm with vanilla ice cream!

-If you haven’t made a peach pie yet this summer, get in the kitchen and make one as soon as possible.
+If you haven’t made a peach pie this summer, get in the kitchen and make one as soon as possible.
 Put it on your weekend agenda.
-You have a few days left to allow the peaches the ripen on your kitchen counter top!

-Don’t be intimidated by the length of the recipe below!
-It looks extremely long (even to me, and I wrote it for god’s sake).
-I tried to be as detailed as possible in order to eliminate any anxiety or concerns that might occur during the pie-making process.
-Everything will work itself out.
+Don’t be intimidated by the length of this recipe.
+It looks extremely long; however, I tried to be as detailed as possible in order to eliminate any confusion.

-The best part about slab pies?
-Other than the fact that they look cool and are a bit different?
-They are infinitely easier to slice and serve (and even transport) than traditional pies!
+One of the reasons why I love preparing slab pies is that they are infinitely easier to slice and serve (and even transport) than traditional pies.

-My favorite method for peeling peaches quickly and easily is to lightly score the bottoms of the peaches with an “X”, place them in a very large bowl, and pour boiling water over them.
-Simply let the peaches hang out in the warm water for about 10 minutes, and the skin will start to gently peel away from the flesh.
+My favorite method for peeling peaches is to lightly score the bottoms of the peaches with an ‘X’, place them in a very large bowl, and pour boiling water over them.
+Allow the peaches to sit in the hot water for about 10 minute and the skin will start to gently peel away from the flesh.

 Blueberry Peach Slab Pie